-- B1 Rehabilitate and adapt the Roundhouse, Car Shop and Stores Building for compatible new uses, restoring their character-defining elements and activating them with contemporary programs. - B2 Program new buildings with active Plaza-fronting uses at grade. - B3 Maintain spaces between the historic buildings to ensure that they are visible together and legible as component parts of an historic collection. - B4 Any historic building additions should be designed to be subordinate and legible as interventions, minimal and reversible where possible, conserving the essential form and integrity of the original building. - B5 Reinstate or interpret the rail tracks at their interface with the historic buildings to conserve the relationship between the tracks and buildings; distinguish creatively between tracks that have been reinstated vs. interpreted to avoid a false sense of historical development.
+- B1 Rehabilitate and adapt the Roundhouse, Car Shop and Stores Building for compatible new uses, restoring their character-defining elements and activating them with contemporary programs. - B2 Program new buildings with active Plaza-fronting uses at grade. - B3 Maintain spaces between the historic buildings to ensure that they are visible together and legible as component parts of an historic collection. - B4 Any additions to historic buildings, including new openings, should be designed to be subordinate and legible as interventions, minimal and reversible where possible, conserving the essential form and integrity of the original building. - B5 Reinstate or interpret the rail tracks at their interface with the historic buildings to conserve the relationship between the tracks and buildings; distinguish creatively between tracks that have been reinstated vs. interpreted to avoid a false sense of historical development.

-District C: Back Shop District
+Area C: Back Shop